dgutov/diff-hl/README.md

 * `diff-hl-dired-mode` provides similar functionality in Dired.
 * `diff-hl-margin-mode` changes the highlighting function to use the margin instead of the fringe.
+* But if you use a non-graphical terminal, the package will fall back to using the margins anyway, as long as `diff-hl-fallback-to-margin` is non-nil and the margin width is non-zero.
 * `diff-hl-amend-mode` sets the reference revision to the one before recent one.
 Also, you could use `diff-hl-set-reference-rev` to set it to any revision, see its docstring for details.